 There are many examples of problems caused by species decline.
 Losing top predators may set trophic cascades, and plants that don’t have enough pollinators may not be able to reproduce.

-When too many fish are caught, marine ecosystems are hurt, while land ecosystems face habitat loss and a loss of species.
+When too many fish are caught, aquatic ecosystems are hurt, while land ecosystems face habitat loss and a loss of species.

 It also hurts coral reefs and tropical woods.
-These problems show why is biodiversity important to protect for the health of ecosystems and humans.
+These problems show why is biodiversity important to protect the ecosystems services.

 Water Filtration